Available with Workflow Manager license.

 - Click the Priority drop-down arrow and choose a priority .

-- Browse to a feature class containing the polygons or point to be assigned as the location of interest of the jobs, as the value for LOI Extent.
+- Click the Browse button next to LOI Extent and browse to a feature class containing the polygons or point to be assigned as the location of interest for the jobs.

 - Click Run.

-Multiple jobs are created, one for each feature in the feature class provided.
+Jobs are created for each feature in the feature class you defined in the LOI Extent parameter.
 The location of interest for each job is based on the geometry of features.

 Execute a job

 A job workflow executes using the workflow execution tools available on the Job tab and in the context menu available on the workflow image.
-For more information about the Job view, see Job view.
+For more information, see Execute a workflow.

 A job workflow can start execution upon job creation and execute all the steps that are set to automatically execute.
-The setting to Auto-execute workflow upon job creation is defined in Advanced workflow concepts, and the setting to Auto-execution in a step is defined in Tools for configuring workflows within Workflow Manager Administrator.
+The Auto-execute workflow upon job creation setting is defined in Advanced workflow concepts, and the Auto-execution in a step setting is defined in Tools for configuring workflows in Workflow Manager Administrator.
 Once applied, these settings are consumed by ArcGIS Pro.
 When two or more consecutive steps are set to automatically execute, the job's workflow can be run in unattended mode.
-If a step requiring interaction is included in the workflow, the job will stop at the step and await user feedback to continue execution.
+If a step requiring interaction is included in the workflow, the job will stop at the step and wait for user feedback to continue execution.